-For a while now, there has been a lot of discussion among folks in the free open access medical education (FOAMed) community related to the acknowledgement and recognition in the academic realm.
-Recently, one major academic institution that has now set the stage for the recognition of FOAMed as scholarly activity for the purposes of promotion and tenure: The Mayo Clinic.
+For a while now, there has been a lot of discussion among folks in the free open access medical education (FOAMed) community related to the acknowledgment and recognition in the academic realm.
+Recently, one major academic institution that has now set the stage for the recognition of FOAMed as a scholarly activity for the purposes of promotion and tenure: The Mayo Clinic.
 This unprecedented move should surely serve as a stepping stone for other academic institutions to follow suit.
+Let’s talk about when the FDA Met #FOAMed

 So imagine my surprise a couple of weeks ago when I came across this traffic source via the administrative functions for the blog: